 What is the Success Rate of the Sinclair Method?

 The Sinclair Method has been confirmed to be effective in more than 90 clinical trials around the world and observed to be successful in approximately 80 percent of problem drinkers.
 It is considered standard treatment for alcohol dependence in several European countries.

 It may take time for this approach to gain wider acceptance, since the concept goes against the total abstinence approach that most treatment centers and specialists endorse.
-However, science is on the Sinclair Method’s side.
-Read more about the Sinclair Method Success Rate.
+However, science is on the side of the Sinclair Method.

 Why Abstinence Does Not Work

 The Sinclair Method does not ask you to never, ever drink alcohol again.
 Isn’t that a relief?
 Research on the brains of humans and animals addicted to alcohol tells us the same thing about abstinence: It makes the brain more preoccupied with drinking and increases cravings.
 This is known as the Alcohol Deprivation Effect.

 Abstinence does not work because the alcohol-dependent brain will not rest until it has a drink.
 This is the reason members of AA have to go to meetings the rest of their lives.
 Even though they haven’t had a drink in ten years, the brain that became addicted to alcohol remains addicted to alcohol.

 This is why AA is correct when they state that even if you haven’t had a drink for 20 years, if you slip, you begin drinking right where you left off.
 It reveals to us that abstinence does not change the fundamental neurobiology of addiction, no matter how long you’ve gone without a drink.